PerthCharern/LawCUWorkshop/README.md

 Students, please consult the code for your revision and reference.

-Others, please feel free to browse around to understand what was covered during the workshop.
+Others, please feel free to browse around if you are interested in seeing what was covered during the workshop.